-On the years that Hockey Manitoba hosts the Western Regional AAA Championship and the host team wins the league championship, then the league runner-up will be the Manitoba representative to the Western Regional Championship.
+On the years that Hockey Manitoba hosts the Western Regional AAA Championship and the host team wins the league championship, then the league runner-up will be the Manitoba representative to the Western Regional days prior to the league annual meeting.

-a) The by-laws may be amended by the submission of a notice of motion to the Commissioner a minimum of 30 days prior to the league annual meeting.
 The Commissioner shall circulate said notices of motion to the members a minimum of 14 days prior to the annual meeting.